ayorindeojo/naijagenome-explorer/docs/00_MANIFESTO.md

 # Our Promise

-We build with curiosity.

-We build with integrity.

-We build for science.

-We build for education.

-We build for collaboration.
+We believe that the future of genomics should be open, collaborative, evidence-based, and inclusive—and that African genomic knowledge should be as discoverable and accessible as any other scientific resource.

+NaijaGenome is our contribution toward that future.

+Every dataset we integrate, every tool we develop, every lesson we create, and every line of code we write is guided by a single purpose:

-Above all, we build so that African genomic knowledge becomes easier to discover, understand, and apply—for everyone.
+**To make African genomics easier to discover, understand, and apply—for everyone.**